Paradise Bay, Malta

 Diving Holiday to Malta, Paradise Bay

-Malta diving holidays are available all year round, but the best time to visit is from April to October when the weather is at its best.
+Malta diving holidays are available all year round, but the best time to visit is from April to October.
+During this period, the weather is at its best.
 Malta is suitable for all levels of divers from the very experienced to those who wish to complete their open water certification course.
+If you’re considering diving in Malta, a holiday package might offer you an ideal way to explore the underwater world.

-Malta is regarded by the dive community as the best place in the Mediterranean to go diving as it has great visibility, plenty of sunshine, loads of fascinating wrecks, and superb underwater topography.
+Malta is regarded by the dive community as the best place in the Mediterranean to go diving.
+It has great visibility, plenty of sunshine, loads of fascinating wrecks, and superb underwater topography.
+If you’re planning a diving holiday in Malta, you’ll be amazed by its marine wonders.

 Paradise Bay Resort, Malta

 Nestled within the stunning landscapes of Malta, Paradise Bay Resort stands as a beacon of comfort and great diving.
-This picturesque resort, perched on the northernmost tip of the island, offers a breath-taking panorama of azure waters, golden sands, and lush greenery, making it a haven for divers seeing a great Mediterranean location.
+This picturesque resort, perched on the northernmost tip of the island, offers a breath-taking panorama.
+It showcases azure waters, golden sands, and lush greenery.
+This makes it a haven for divers seeking a great Mediterranean location during their diving holidays.

 A Sanctuary of Comfort and Luxury

 As you step into Paradise Bay Resort, you’re greeted by a sense of tranquility that permeates every corner of the property.
-The resort boasts a range of accommodations designed to cater to every need and preference, from spacious suites to cozy rooms, each offering modern amenities and unparalleled comfort.
-Whether you’re traveling solo, a group, as a couple, or with family, you’ll find the perfect oasis to call home during your diving holiday.
+The resort boasts a range of accommodations designed to cater to every need and preference.
+From spacious suites to cozy rooms, each offering modern amenities and unparalleled comfort.
+Whether you’re traveling solo, a group, as a couple, or with family, you’ll find the perfect oasis for your diving holiday in Malta.

 Dining at Paradise Bay

-The resort’s restaurants offer a tantalizing array of dishes inspired by the rich culinary heritage of Malta and Italy, showcasing fresh seafood, locally sourced ingredients, and flavours that reflect the vibrant Mediterranean culture.
-From hearty breakfast buffets to intimate dinners by candlelight, every meal is an opportunity to indulge your senses and savour the essence of Maltese cuisine.
+The resort’s restaurants offer a tantalizing array of dishes inspired by the rich culinary heritage of Malta and Italy.
+They showcase fresh seafood, locally sourced ingredients, and flavours reflecting vibrant Mediterranean culture.
+From hearty breakfast buffets to intimate dinners by candlelight, every meal is an opportunity to indulge your senses.
+Savour the essence of Maltese cuisine, adding a culinary dimension to your diving holiday in Malta.

-One of the reasons we love this resort is that it has a PADI dive centre on site that is also in the best location on the island.
+One of the reasons we love this resort is that it has a PADI dive centre on site.
+It is also in the best location on the island, perfect for those on a diving holiday.

-From here you can explore the wrecks of Cirkewwa which is on the doorstep of the Centre.
+From here you can explore the reefs and wrecks of the marine park at Cirkewwa.
+This park is on the doorstep of the Centre, enhancing your diving holiday experience.

-You can also do boat dives to Comino and other dive sites around Malta, and Gozo is within easy reach for those who would like to dive the blue hole and inland sea.
+You can also do boat dives to Comino or other dive sites around Malta.
+Gozo is within easy reach for those who would like to dive the blue hole and inland sea.
+Planning a diving holiday in Malta allows exploration of these top dive sites.

 Paradise Bay Resort